-Maybe you're tired and moody.
+Maybe you’re tired and moody.
 Maybe you lack motivation.
-Maybe you've finally taken down those holiday decorations – only to be greeted by a stark, cold space.
+Maybe you are dreading when the holiday decorations will inevitably have to be taken down, only to reveal a stark, cold space.
 But there’s a silver lining here: you are not alone in these feelings.
 It is estimated that over ten million Americans suffer from some form of seasonal depression.
-Spring's thaw is still a ways away so we're sharing our team’s suggestions to help beat those winter blues because we feel them too.
+Spring’s thaw is still many months away, so we’re sharing our team’s suggestions to help you beat those winter blues, because we feel them too.

 1. Get moving

-Whether you're a ClassPass junkie or just make the effort to take the stairs instead of the elevator – get that body moving and releasing those "feel good" chemicals as often as you can.
+Whether you’re a workout class junkie or just make the effort to take the stairs instead of the elevator—get that body moving and releasing those "feel good" chemicals as often as you can.

 2. Eat healthy

 There’s no denying that what we eat directly impacts how we feel.
-Now is not the time to skimp at the salad bar.
-Load up on complex carbs like whole wheat and veggies, and don't forget to stay hydrated with lots of H2O.
+Now is not the time to skip the salad bar.
+Load up on complex carbs like whole wheat and veggies, and don’t forget to stay hydrated with lots of H2O.

 3. Soak up the sun